sunfishcode/basic-text/README.md

  - [`TextDuplexer`] is a [`Duplex`] for reading and writing on an interactive stream using Basic Text.

-The code here is usable, but not very mature or optimized yet.
-At this point it implements everything in the Basic Text spec, except for some of the non-default options.
+The code here is usable, and implements everything in the [Basic Text] spec, but is not very mature or optimized yet.

 [`TextString`]: https://docs.rs/basic-text/latest/basic_text/struct.TextString.html
 [`TextStr`]: https://docs.rs/basic-text/latest/basic_text/struct.TextStr.html